Virtual Pilgrimages

 Faithbook

-Faithbook is a pilgrimage through a book.
-This is a form of Virtual Pilgrimage in which participants do not make a physical journey; more can be found on this page.
+Faithbook was a pilgrimage through a book, a form of Virtual Pilgrimage in which participants do not make a physical journey; more can be found on this page.

 This begs the question, how does “making a pilgrimage through a book” differ from simply reading it?
 Well, in the context of this website, it means using the definition on the homepage: “A journey out of the heart of darkness, into the heart of God”.